anonym93204/CF81D59D7728A00F/README.md

     - d: number of dimensions (e.g., 2)
     - |P|: number of groups (e.g., 2)
     - alpha: parameter for alpha-fair (e.g., 0.4)
-    - beta: parameter for beta-FairTQ-approx (e.g., 0.4)
+    - beta: parameter for beta-FairTQ-appro (e.g., 0.4)
     - K: number of generalized domains in each dimension (e.g., 10)
     - domain file: path to the domain file (e.g., "domains_3d_10.txt")
 - The dataset file (e.g., "XING.txt") containing a number of rows, each corresponding to a d-dimensional tuple.
 For each row: